-Erin was raised in Louisiana, but now lives in the Philadelphia area.
+Erin was raised in Louisiana, but now lives in Delaware, near Philadelphia.
 She is a professor of children’s literature in the graduate fiction and publishing programs at Rosemont College, where she earned her MFA.
 Erin is also a short story writer.
 Her short fiction has been nominated for the Philippines Free Press Literary Award for Short Fiction and the Pushcart Prize.

 Erin has a bachelor’s degree in women’s studies and liberal arts from McNeese State University and an MFA in creative writing from Rosemont.

 Erin is mestiza and identifies as Filipina-American.
 Her mother is Visayan and lives in Cebu, which is why many of Erin’s Filipino characters speak Cebuano rather than Tagalog.
 You can contact Erin.
 You can also find her on Twitter, Facebook, and Instagram.
 You can also learn more by visiting Frequently Asked Questions.